alpiepho/coursera_go_classes/alpiepho/Course1/week1/Quiz.md

 The instructions where the variable is assigned a value

-Region of a program where the variable can be accessed
+X - Region of a program where the variable can be accessed

 The set of values to which a variable can be assigned